alternet/alternet.ml/parsing/src/site/markdown/parsing.md

         false);  // false to stop parsing when nothing matches any longer
 ```

-Then, the [`scanner`](http://alternet.ml/alternet-libs/scanner/apidocs/ml/alternet/scan/Scanner.html) instance contains the remainder, ready for further processing with whatever ; you can also extract the remainder as a character `Reader` or a `String`.
+Then, the [`scanner`](http://alternet.ml/alternet-libs/scanner/apidocs/ml/alternet/scan/Scanner.html) instance contains the remainder, ready for further processing with whatever ; you can also extract the remainder as a character `Reader` or a `String`
+(in the example above, the remainder characters are "is an expression").

 <a name="handlers"></a>